 The San Sebastián Chapel, next to the entrance to the cemetery, was erected in 1507 so as to invoke the saint to protect them against the plagues which were devastating communities in that period.

 The town centre Agell de Dalt almost certainly has its origins in a late Roman town which, with the advent of Christianity, must have devoted some of its rooms to private prayer.
 The chapel today is at the heart of the neighbourhood which is referred to in documents dated in the year 992 as Villam Agelli.

 The discovery of the cross of Jesus, an episode which contributed enormously to the spread of worship amongst the first Christians, especially those who began repopulating the Maresme in the 10th century, is attributed to Saint Elena, Emperor Constantius’s concubine and mother of Constantine.

 It first appears in documents dated 1236.
 During the feudal period the Saint Elena chapel was a part of the Agell barracks, which was responsible to the castles of Vilassar and Sant Vicenç, and it was the property of the parish of Sant Feliu.

 The primitive chapel was rebuilt in 1576 because it was in danger of falling into ruin.
-The building we have today is late gothic in style with just one nave and three bodies with a cross-rib vault.
+The building we can see today with the audioguide is late gothic in style with just one nave and three bodies with a cross-rib vault.
 Saint Elena is represented in the keystones with a cross and a book, as well as a goat, and it probably holds some relationship with the heraldic shield of Cabrera de Mar.

 The Tower of Ametller (Nº 18)